raygun101/MarkupKit/README.md

 MarkupKit also provides extensions to the standard `UITableViewCell` class that allow it to be used in markup.
 This is discussed in more detail in a later section.

 ### Declaration
-`LMTableView` provides two factory methods that are used to construct new table view instances in markup:
+`LMTableView` provides two factory methods that are used to construct table view instances in markup:

 ```objc
 + (LMTableView *)plainTableView;